jonfernquest/jonfernquest.github.io/_posts/2020-12-08-project-code-snippets.md

 ---
-published: false
+published: true
 ---
 ## Project Code Snippets

 Code snippets that are being written as part of the incremental construction are provided here.